klustria/helidon-mp-ocivault-unittest/Practices.md

            Assertions.assertEquals(FakeSecretsData.getDecodedValue(secretKey), secretsResource.getSecret(secretKey));
        }
        ```
-    2. Run the test by doing either of the following:
-        1. Right-click on `MockitoMockTest` found on the `Project` tool window and choosing `Run 'MockitoMockTest'` from the drop-down menu.
-        2. Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
+    2. Validate the test by clicking on the green arrow head on the left side of the `testGetUsernameAndPassword()` method declaration and choose `Run 'testGetUsernameAndPassword()'`.
+Expect the test result to be successful.
-    3. The test will begin execution and all test results, particularly that of `testCreateSecret()` and `testGetUsernameAndPassword()` should show that they had completed successfully.
 11. Implement a negative junit test method for get secret.
     1. Create a test that simulates a failure scenario where a non-existent secret is being retrieved.
 The test will only succeed if the call to `secretsResource.getSecret("Unknown")` throws an exception indicating that the secret was not found.
 Copy below code snippet and place it after `testGetUsernameAndPassword()` method:
        ```java